 Taksim Wooden House Hostel

-This spotless and well-run hostel is in the broader Taksim/Beyoğlu area.
+This spotless, well-run hostel is in the Taksim/Beyoğlu area.
 The property is within walking distance of Taksim Square, depending on the exact route.
-Rooms have city views, and the hostel has its own garden for guests’ use.
+Rooms offer city views, and the hostel has a garden for guests’ use.
 There are double and bunk rooms on the property, and travelers can pick a four or eight-bed dorm.
 Some have garden views or a balcony.
-The excellent location and modern facilities, such as free WiFi, a 24-hour desk with currency exchange, and a shared kitchen, make this a perfect option for those on a budget.
+The excellent location and modern facilities, including free Wi-Fi, a 24-hour desk with currency exchange, and a shared kitchen, make this a strong option for budget travelers.

 Move This Adventure To Your Inbox & Get An Instant Freebie